eniac/flamingo/README.md

 If you want to print out info at every agent, add `-d True` to the above command.

 ## Additional Information
-The server waiting time is set in `util/param.py` so that the dropout rate is 1%.
+The server waiting time is set in `util/param.py` according to a target dropout rate (1%).
-Specifically, we target a dropout rate (e.g., 1%), and combined with network latency, we set the server waiting time.
-The server total time = server waiting time + server computation time.
+Specifically, for a target dropout rate, we set the waiting time according to the network latency (see `model/LatencyModel.py`).
+For each iteration, server total time = server waiting time + server computation time.

+## Acknowledgement
+We thank authors of [MicroFedML](https://eprint.iacr.org/2022/714.pdf) for providing an example template of ABIDES framework.